Teradata/stampede/README.md

 * `Makefile` - A sample `makefile`.
 * `crontab` - A sample `crontab` file.
 * `stampederc` - A sample file that overrides environment variable definitions to customize the environment or a particular project.
 See `bin/env.sh` for recommendations on where to install one or more of these `rc` files and for the complete list of variables available.
-* `hadoop-example` - A small example using a typical Hadoop job.
+* `hadoop-example` - An example sequencing several Hadoop jobs into a typical ETL and analytics workflow.
-* `pig-example` - A small example using a typical Pig job.
-* `hive-example` - A small example using a typical Hive job.
-* `big-example` - A larger, more realistic example of a workflow joining several different tools and steps.

 ### Test Directory

 Tests of *Stampede* itself are in the `test` directory.
+The tests provide good examples of the individual tools in action.

 ## TODO

 * Copyright notices.
-* Fill in examples.
+* Fill in example content.
 * Installer.
-* Create project support.
+* Create project feature in the stampede driver.
 * Test email support.
 * Test all the stampede CLI options.
-* man pages
+* Provide man pages.

 ## Notes